logmatic/fluent-plugin-logmatic/README.md

 api_key
 --------
 This parameter is required in order to authenticate your fluent agent.
-The agent won't started until set your key.

 use_json
 --------
-If it's set to true, the event will be send to json format.
-If it's set to false, only the key `message` of the record will be sent to Logmatic.io.
-Set to true by default.
+True by default, the event is sent in json format.
+Othwerwise, in plain text.

 use_ssl
 --------

-If it's set to true, the agent initialize a secure connection to Logmatic.
-Set to true by default.
+True by default, the agent initializes a secure connection to Logmatic.io.
+In clear TCP otherwise.

 max_retries
 --------

-The number of retries before raised an error.
-By default, this parameter is set to 3.
+3 by default, number of retries before the output plugin stops.